 Additionally, vitamin D helps regulate a number of vital body functions.
 Deficiency has been linked to bone loss, muscle atrophy, autoimmune disease, multiple forms of cancer, and cardiovascular disease.
 The diagram below illustrates many of these functions.

 Are you at risk?

 New research on vitamin D shows that the average person needs between 2,000 and 6,000 IU of vitamin D per day!
 Many nutritionist recommend large amounts of dairy as a source of vitamin D. Unfortunately, trying to get your vitamin D by eating dairy is the equivalent of trying to spit out a forest fire!
 Protect yourself by getting adequate sunshine daily.
 Have your doctor measure your 25 OH D levels (vitamin D blood test) to assess you for deficiency.

 Support Your Immunity Naturally

 Gluten Free Vitamin D Therapy Protocol

 This therapy has been used for years by doctors for many years and is very safe.
-However; it is contraindicated in patients with kidney disease, sarcoidosis, or high blood calcium levels.
+However; it is contraindicated in people with kidney disease, sarcoidosis, or high blood calcium levels.
 If you have a kidney disease or abnormally high blood calcium, you should contact your doctor before attempting this therapy.
 You should also not perform this therapy more than 3 times per year without consulting your doctor.

 For adults that weigh 150 pounds or more